LiveMike78/AVEVA-PI/README.md

 Repository is a collection of code snippets, scripts, configuration files associated with the AVEVA PI System.

 None of these files are endorsed by AVEVA.
-Use as your own risk.
+Use at your own risk.

 - Enum ISO-3166 Country Names.xml
   Enumeration set for Asset Framework that contains country names as per ISO-3166.